LevanBokeria/concept_gen_analysis/scripts/bayesian_sequential_design/README.md

 2. getResultsWrapper.R

-This script will load the output of the cluster, and calculate the probabilities of supporting H1 or H0 depending on effect size specified in the simulations.
+This script will load the specified output of the cluster, and calculate the probabilities of supporting H1 or H0 depending on effect size and maxN specified in the simulation.
 It saves this output in the same folder as the simulation results.
-Just open the file to see the probabilities of supporting H1 and H0.
+Just open the file that is saved, to see the probabilities of supporting H1 and H0.

 3. getResultsByManyNs.R

-This script allowes one to examine the probabilities of supporting H1/H0 at multiple maximum N per group.
+This script allows one to examine the probabilities of supporting H1/H0/undecided at multiple maximum N per group.
 It will take some cluster simulation result with, for example, 200 participants per group.
-That result already has all the information we need for examining probabilities of supporting H1/H0 at whatever n per group we want, as long as its less than 200 and a multiple of batch-size that the simulation used.
+That result already has all the information we need for examining probabilities of supporting H1/H0/undecided at whatever n per group we want, as long as its less than 200 and a multiple of batch-size that the simulation used.
 The output is saved in "./analysis_output"

 4. plotPowerByN.R